(Book 1: Lights, Captura, Action)

 ‘I do hope so,’ Subro commented.
 ‘Our lives depend on it!’

-‘Ah, yes,’ the uncle said, ‘No surprise on the Company’s part there.
+‘Ah, yes,’ Madhu’s uncle said, ‘No surprise on the Company’s part.
 It is just like them to stoop to such blackmail.’

-Something about the portrait bothered Ravi, and he wondered what.
+Something about the portrait bothered Ravi.
+He wondered what.

 ‘You know these people?
 This Company of theirs?’
 Subro asked.